Selected papers (see entire list here)

 *equal contributions

 The sensory/adhesive papillae are a set of organs comprised of highly organized arrays of different cells types that are crucial for the attachment and metamorphosis of the Ciona larva.
 Using tissue-specific CRISPR/Cas9-mediated mutagenesis and other molecular perturbations, we revealed the roles of key transcription factors and signaling pathways that are important for patterning and shaping these papillae, producing the adhesive glue that allows for larval attachment during settlement, and for triggering the onset of metamorphosis.
-LINK TO UNCORRECTED PROOF
+PDF

 A gene regulatory network for specification and morphogenesis of a Mauthner Cell homolog in non-vertebrate chordates